Candlestick chart

 A candlestick chart (also called Japanese candlestick chart or K-line) is a style of financial chart used to describe price movements of a security, derivative, or currency.

-It is similar to a bar chart in that each candlestick represents all four important pieces of information for that day: open and close in the thick body; high and low in the “candle wick”.
+While similar in appearance to a bar chart, each candlestick represents four important pieces of information for that day: open and close in the thick body, and high and low in the "candle wick".
 Being densely packed with information, it tends to represent trading patterns over short periods of time, often a few days or a few trading sessions.

 Candlestick charts are most often used in technical analysis of equity and currency price patterns.
 They are used by traders to determine possible price movement based on past patterns, and who use the opening price, closing price, high and low of that time period.
 They are visually similar to box plots, though box plots show different information.

 History

 Candlestick charts are thought to have been developed in the 18th century by Munehisa Homma, a Japanese rice trader.
 They were introduced to the Western world by Steve Nison in his book Japanese Candlestick Charting Techniques, first published in 1991.
 They are often used today in stock analysis along with other analytical tools such as Fibonacci analysis.